andromedus/191B/fall-quarter-summary.md

 We should sit down and come up with a few mockups for how to put Stories front and center as a feature of the app.

 We should come up with a solution for conveying the notion of collaborators and that the app is a private space.

+We should prepare for the diary studies and make sure every piece of the app is approved by Jed before deployment, that will include making the necessary changes at the interaction and implementation level.